DmitryOstroushko/Linear-Regression/README.md

 ## Prediction

 The first program [predict.py](https://github.com/DmitryOstroushko/Linear-Regression/blob/master/predict.py) predicts the price of a car for a given mileage.
+Usage is: `python predict.py [-v] [-m]`
+There are parameters of the script:
+* -v: If present verbosity mode is set.
+In verbosity mode the program prints debug messages in different colors: green - a successful operation, red - an unsuccessful operaion, and normal message.
+Default value is false.
+* -m: It is a mileage of a car to predict a price

-When you launch the program, it should prompt you for a mileage, and then give you back the estimated price for that mileage.
-The program will use the following hypothesis to predict the price : estimateP rice(mileage) = θ 0 + (θ 1 ∗ mileage)
+If a mileage parameter is absent the program asks you to input mileage.
+Result of the program is the estimated price for that mileage.
+The program uses the following hypothesis to predict the price:
+_estimateP rice(mileage) = theta0 + (theta1 ∗ mileage)_
-Before the run of the training program, theta0 and theta1 will be set to 0.
+Before the run of the training program, theta0 and theta1 is set to 0.

 ## Model Training

 The second program [trainer.py](https://github.com/DmitryOstroushko/Linear-Regression/blob/master/trainer.py) does train the model and saves coefficients for linear regression model to a file.
-Usage is: python trainer.py [-v] [-b] [-i] [-l] [-d] [-c] [-q]
+Usage is: `python trainer.py [-v] [-b] [-i] [-l] [-d] [-c] [-q]`
 There are parameters of the script:
 * -v: If present verbosity mode is set.
 In verbosity mode the program prints debug messages in different colors: green - a successful operation, red - an unsuccessful operaion, and normal message.
 Default value is false.
 * -b: It is an auto break option.
 Default a program performs all a number of iterations which given as a paramenter.
 If option [-b] present a program processing can be stopped when a cost function current value is less then it on previous step.